don-makav3li666/Online-Retail-Analysis/README.md

 Segment analysis was conducted to reveal high-value customers and top-selling products.

-4. Key Findings and Analysis
+4. KEY FINDINGS AND INSIGHTS

 A. Sales and Revenue Analysis